akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise1.md

    ![](images/linux4.png)

 2.Now, Let's find out the Public IP of your recently created Virtual Machine.
-Execute Following command in **Cloud Shell**, Please ensure to replace the resource group name **linux-empty-XXXX** and **<VM Name>** with your lab environment values, you can review those from last step.
+Execute Following command in **Cloud Shell**, Please ensure to replace the resource group name **linux-empty-XXXX** and **<VM Name>** with your lab environment values, you can review those from the last step.

        az vm show -d -g linux-empty-XXXX -n <VM name>  --query publicIps -o tsv

-2.Run following command to connect to your virtual machine remotely using SSH.
+2.Run the following command to connect to your virtual machine remotely using SSH.

    > x.x.x.x : Replace this with your virtual machine **Public IP**.
-   > azureuser: Replace this with the username you entered while creating the virtual machine in last step.
+   > azureuser: Replace this with the username you entered while creating the virtual machine in the last step.

        ssh azureuser@x.x.x.x